dvorakj31/securefile_handler/docs/installation.rst

 2. Ensure you have installed python version >= 3.6

-3. Install cython with command ``py -3 -m pip install cython`` (here I use ``py -3`` as default standard on Windows - you can use your alias for python3)

-4. You can install this module manually via github:
+3. You can install this module manually via github:

     - Go to https://github.com/dvorakj31/securefile_handler